 The thicker the bottom head is, the more resonance you can expect.
 So, that’s what resonant heads do.
 You can count on much more resonance.
 The thicker the head is, the more vibration, overtones, and sustain you get.
 Choose the thickness according to your preferences.

 As you can see, different drum head designs give us different sounds.
 Therefore, each of them more or less suitable for specific music genres and styles of playing.

-Double-ply heads are a perfect solution for Rock and Metal players.
+Double-ply heads are a perfect solution for rock and metal players.
 These heads allow much better control, though you can’t count on spectacular resonance and sustain.
 Also, they won’t work very well for swing and other light music genres.
-On the other side, this is a natural choice of most rock and metal players.
+On the other side, this is a natural choice for most rock and metal players.